 And over the years, I’ve gotten the best emails telling me the same.
 My daughter sells Girl Scout Cookies and my gluten free son can’t eat them.
 There was a party in school and my gluten free daughter couldn’t eat her own cookies.

 My son is different in this way.
 He can’t go out to the local pizza place with friends and grab a quick slice.
 And the older he gets, the less I can help him work that out.
 No teenager wants Mommy showing up with a foil-wrapped slice.

 But for as long as I can, in as many situations as I can, I have and will continue to make things as normal as possible.

-Call them “Tagalongs” or call them “Peanut Butter Patties” (I think we all know who won the name game in that one), they’re not gluten-free until you make them gluten-free.
-I’m lookin’ at YOU, sister!
-They’re certainly not gonna make themselves (wait – that would be so cool, though).
+So, call them Tagalongs or call them Peanut Butter Patties (I think we all know who won the name game in that one), they’re not gluten free until you make them gluten free.
+And the gluten free varieties that the Girl Scouts themselves sell?
+Well, they’re not Tagalongs.
+Or Thin Mints.

 Let’s be clear that I’m not blaming the Girl Scouts for being unable to make gluten free cookies that are clones of their most famous conventional cookies.
 And if you want to support the girls and buy their GF varieties, I think that’s great.
 But I’m not going to eat a sad little cookie and call it good.
 Or ask my son to, either.

 Ingredients and substitutions

 There are 3 components to these Tagalongs, but there are surprisingly few ingredients.
 That makes the substitution game a bit simpler, if not actually easier.
 They’re already gloriously egg free.
 I’ve made them dairy-free, but I haven’t made them nut-free.
 Here are my best-educated substitution guesses, as usual: